tdwg/developers/README.md

 * Read Contributing
 * Engage the [Slack channel](http://tdwg.slack.com/messages/developers) with your contribution to this community ([request an account](mailto:<secretariat@tdwg.org>)).
 * Browse or add [issues](https://github.com/tdwg/developers/issues)
+* Nominate yourself (open an issue) to be a maintainer of this repository
 * Read the rest of this document

 ## Motivation